usedhondacivic/ROS-docker-container/README.md

 2. Install docker for your system: https://docs.docker.com/get-docker/

-3. Open (or install and open) VSCode
+3. Open (or install and open) VSCode and open ROS-docker-container

 4. In VSCode, install the "Dev Containers" extension from Microsoft.